Submissions

 Articles submitted for consideration should meet the journal’s style standards.
 Initial desk approval is dependent on the following 4 issues being properly guaranteed:

 1. Original submission, which is not under evaluation by other publications.
-In case a similar work has been previously presented/published (e.g. conference paper, book chapter or other publication type), this should be clearly stated;
+In case a similar work has been previously presented/published (e.g. conference paper, book chapter or other publication type) or included in a preprint server, this should be clearly stated;

 2. Submission document is anonymous, editable (MS Word) and does not exceed 2MB nor 9000 words;